Maamar/Python-code-Algorithms-/README.md

 # Python-code-Algorithms-
-Divers Python code to learn the language
+This repository lists various Python code snippets to aid in learning the language.
-This repository list different code, for divers applications with python programming language.
+It includes diverse applications utilizing the Python programming language.